The Distasio family

 Vin faced several obstacles during recovery, including severe gastroesophogeal reflux and a hiatal hernia that required another surgery (a Nissen fundoplication) when he was 7 weeks old.

 After two months in the Hospital, Vin was able to go home, where he did well.
 He wasn’t gaining weight as fast as his doctors wanted him to, so his parents supplemented his nutrition through a feeding tube for a few months to help with nutrition and growth.
+After that, he never looked back.

-“We just love CHOP, everything about it,” says Kate.
+“We just love CHOP, everything about it,” continues Kate.
 “Telling our story is a way for us to support the Hospital and get the word out there about gastroschisis and the possibilities for birth defects — you can have good outcomes.”

 Originally posted: March 2014